 Travel add-ons

-Most parts of a premium relating to incidental travel risks in individual private medical, personal accident or household (as well as other) policies would normally fall within the *de minimis *limits.
+Most parts of a premium relating to incidental travel risks in individual private medical, personal accident or household (as well as other) policies would normally fall within the de minimis limits.
 However, where these policies have a travel add-on, the travel element may exceed those limits.
 This is because part of the main policy falls within the legal definition of travel risks and the travel add-on will contain two or more of the travel components.
 Normally the policy should be apportioned between the travel elements of the policy at the higher rate (in this case, the incidental travel element of the main policy plus the travel add-on) and non- travel risks at the standard rate.
 However, to ease the administrative burden on insurers it will only be necessary to apply the higher rate to that part of the premium relating to the travel add-ons.

 Any instance of insurers seeking to exploit the easement should be reported to the UoE or Financial Services Team (see IPT08100).